P.A.R.T.S.

 STUDENTS

 P.A.R.T.S. has a maximum of 50 to 60 students, 40 to 45 in the Training cycle, 10 to 15 in STUDIOS.
-The average age at the start of the Training cycle is 20 years, at the start of STUDIOS 23 years.

 Students are selected through auditions, which are organized internationally.
 The student community usually counts about 25 different nationalities.
 The main language in the school is English.
 In terms of mother tongue, the French-speakers form the largest group.

-TEACHERS AND PROGRAM COMMITTEE
+TEACHERS AND TUTORS

 P.A.R.T.S. doesn't have teachers who are permanently employed by the school.
 All teachers work on a freelance basis.
 Every year, the school's management puts together a new program.
 Some teachers come back many years in a row, for others it is a unique passage.
 In this way, the school can stay alert to the latest developments in the field.